*Designated an invasive species in the following states, no sale: AK

 According to British Folk Customs, South Queensferry holds a unique parade, reminiscent of other English folk traditions, the day before the Ferry Fair.
 The parade consists of a man dressed head to toe in clothes covered in burrs from burdock, only able to see his eyes, and his two attendants.
 These three travel door to door collecting money and gifts and are thought to bring luck and possibly carry away evil afflicting the community.

+According to Ozark Superstitions, children are best protected from bewitchment by wearing a necklace of dried burdock roots.
+Though it was recognized to not be fool-proof as there are a couple of ways to take away a curse listed with it.
 A rite to exorcize demons from plants so they produce fruit again is found in the paper “A Historical Overview of Ethnobotanical Data in Albania 1800s-1940s.”
 Here the burdock leaf is used as a sacrifice to the aerial demon of the other plant, wine soaked bread being spread over it with a reading from the gospel by a priest.